M5ez/M5ez/README.md

 In the budding M5Stack community, there have been some initiatives to make it easier to create user interfaces.
 Most notably a M5Stack forum user named Calin make something called "M5Stack MultiApp" which allows more easy integration of multiple existing programs into one app.
 His work serves as an inspiration for my work.
 But as much as you could have multiple programs have a common user interface, creating the programs still was nowhere near simple enough.

-Enter M5ez, my contribution to making programming on the M5Stack *a lot* easier.
-I hope you'll enjoy programming with this.
+Enter M5ez, our contribution to making programming on the M5Stack *a lot* easier.
+We hope you'll enjoy programming with this.

+### Other products by M5

+M5 is not only making the M5stack anymore.
+There's now an M5Stick that is an even smaller ESP32 system with a smaller screen, there's the M5 Atom which has no screen and just LEDs, and soon there will be an M5stack Core2 which has a capacitive touch screen.
+We plan to support some of these devices, the stick support will be rolled out soon.

+### Alternatives

+#### UiFlow

+Since writing M5ez, there has been another interface toolkit for the M5Stack, called UiFlow.
+It uses a web-and-cloud-based IDE that can be seen as "blocky" symbols or as python and creates micropython code.
+UiFlow supports a lot of the hardware sold in conjunction with the M5Stack and is very much geared towards learning and education.

+That said, building the functionality that comes "packaged" with M5ez would take quite a bit of work with UiFlow.
+If you have existing things that run on Arduino, like programming in C and/or with the Arduino IDE, then M5ez might be the better choice.
+Also it is generally easier to create consistent and visually pleasing interfaces in M5ez, and complex things can take surprisingly little work.

 &nbsp;